-We will display relevant sources of support in communal areas such as the Health Hub in the Learning Resource Centre, toilet doors and noticeboards and will regularly highlight sources of support to students within relevant parts of the curriculum.
+We will display relevant sources of support in communal areas such as the Health Hub in the Learning Resource Centre, toilet doors and notice boards.
+We also provide all pupils and families with our Support & Signposting Booklet - on the app and Google Classroom.
 Whenever we highlight sources of support, we will increase the chance of student help-seeking by ensuring students understand: